urban-displacement/displacement-typologies/maps/README.md

 # Map variations

+These changes mostly affect EOG but also have slight effects on AdvG and ARG.

 scenario 1 = no li afford
 scenario 2 = no li movers or li afford
 scenario 3 = no li afford, li mov, li loss
 scenario 4 = no afford or li movers
 scenario 5 = no afford, li mov, or li loss
-scenario 6 = no dense loss, li afford, li move
+scenario 6 = no density li loss, li afford, li move
-scenerio 7 = no density li loss, afford, li move
+scenerio 7 = no density li loss, afford, li mov

 ## Scenerio counts